patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Bringing your own state

 TODO this example will come in a separate PR
-TODO don't use useTableControlState, but use getLocalTableControlDerivedState TODO remark on how this may be helpful for incremental adoption
+TODO don't use useTableState, but use getClientTableDerivedState TODO remark on how this may be helpful for incremental adoption

 ```js file="./ExampleAdvancedBYOState.tsx"